chfritz/turtles_draw/README.md

 This will at first take a while because it will install roslibjs and compile its native code (this is why we needed cairo, which gets installed by the setup.sh script).
-If anything fails here, see https://github.com/RobotWebTools/roslibjs/pull/104 and makre sure all depedencies are installed.
+If anything fails here, see https://github.com/RobotWebTools/roslibjs/pull/104 and make sure all depedencies are installed.

 Once meteor has started (you'll see `=> App running at: http://localhost:3000/`),